How to Enable External Sharing in OneDrive for Business?

 - Tick the “Let people outside your organization access your site” checkbox and choose any of the options as per your requirement.

-Please note, Since SharePoint and OneDrive products are tightly coupled, and OneDrive is on top of SharePoint Online, External sharing at Individual OneDrive sites can’t be more permissive than the OneDrive for Business external sharing settings configured at the tenant level.
+Since SharePoint and OneDrive products are tightly coupled, and OneDrive is on top of SharePoint Online, External sharing at Individual OneDrive sites can’t be more permissive than the OneDrive for Business external sharing settings configured at the tenant level.
 E.g., If the external sharing settings at your OneDrive for Business Admin site is set to “Existing external users”, then the settings at your OneDrive site should be “Only allow sharing with existing guest users in the directory” or lesser (External sharing disabled!).
 Otherwise, You’ll receive an error message, “Update failed for OneDrive external sharing setting.
 It needs to be more restrictive.
 Please check the sharing setting under Resources > Sites.”

 PowerShell to Enable External Sharing for a OneDrive Site